1Password/connect-sdk-js/README.md

 ## 🔐 Security

 1Password requests you practice responsible disclosure if you discover a vulnerability.
-Please submit discoveries via [BugCrowd](https://bugcrowd.com/agilebits).

-For information about security practices, please visit our [Security homepage](https://1password.com/security/).
+Please file requests by sending an email to bugbounty@agilebits.com.